 Nexus IQ Server can analyze the components used in your software development for security and license characteristics.
 When integrated with a continuous integration server, it becomes a dynamic analysis performed on a regular basis, occurring potentially with each build running on the server.

-Sonatype also has integrations with other CI servers, like Bamboo and GitLab CI.
-All of our CI tools allow you to perform a full security and license analysis of the artifacts produced by the configured build backed by your Nexus IQ Server.
-It will provide you access to the analysis report.
+Sonatype also has integrations with other CI servers, like Bamboo, Azure DevOps and GitLab CI.
+All of our CI tools allow you to perform a full security and license analysis of the artifacts produced by the configured build backed by your Nexus IQ Server, and easy access to the application composition report.

 For more information, please see our help documentation on Nexus and Continuous Integration.